DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ---

-## Bugs (not used right now)
+## Bugs

 I am sorry if you need to use this paragraph.

 You have read right at the start on the Nexus page that if something bad happens I want a normal report, not something like *nothing is working wtf help plz*.
-In my opinion, it is a fair request, so, please, try your best.
+In my opinion, it is a fair request, so, please, try your best to follow.

-Of course, if you are reporting not an in-game bug, I am not expecting 5 sentences about that, just write what the problem is in *#tpf-addons-support*.
+Of course, if you are reporting not an in-game bug, I am not expecting 5 sentences about that, just write what the problem is in appropriate channels.
+And if another person reported any kind of issue you have too, mention that you are having the same issue.
+That is important for me, because then I will know that issue is global and maybe I will need your help to resolve it.

 Report requirements:

 -   Title of the report should be made according to the problem (not *Issue, HELP!!!!, problem*, but something like *Aela has Black Face, Flying Barrel Outside Whiterun* etc.);

+    > Of course, appliable just for Nexus reports.

+-   Confirmation that you haven't modified or added anything to the add-on;

--   Copy of YOUR *modlist.txt* and *loadorder.txt* (Navigate to your MO2
-    folder, open *profiles* folder, then to the profile with the problem) (use Google Drive, text sharing service etc., **don't copy those directly to the report**);
+    > If something even hints some kind of addition, you will be asked for **YOUR** *modlist.txt* and *loadorder.txt* (Navigate to your MO2 folder, open *profiles* folder, then to the profile with problem) (**don't copy those directly to report as text**);

+    > Nexus users should use Google Drive, text sharing service or any other tool for the task.

--   Screenshot of the problem (copy and paste in the report or again just use a picture sharing service etc.) (when the problem is seeable on the screen, open the console (*\~* key) and press on the problem, then take screenshot);
+-   Screenshot or video of the problem if that can be done (copy and paste in the report or again just use any kind of picture sharing service etc.) (when the problem is seeable, open the console (*\~* key) and press on the problem to see maybe the console gives more information on the source of the issue, then take the screenshot);

 -   Description of the problem (what, when, where);